 Sadly, squeezing citrus into water will not lessen its acidity.
 It will only make the water acidic, so beware of lemon or lime water.
 If you still want to enjoy the nutritious benefits of citrus fruits, you can eat them in moderation.
 But be sure to rinse your mouth with water right after.

 Ice is just frozen water, so it should be fine for your teeth, right?
 Wrong!
 Chewing on a hard substance can weaken or damage your enamel.
 Weakened enamel makes you more susceptible to chipped, broken, or cracked teeth and loosened crowns.
-While it’s okay to chill your beverages with ice, it’s a bad idea to chew on it.
+While it’s okay to chill your beverages with ice, it’s a bad idea to chew on them.